Hortus Animae

-On 25 January 2013, the band officially stated that the time was ripe for their comeback, and they are hard at work with their new album, which currently has the working title At the End of Doomsday and will be recorded at Domination Studio (RSM) under the guiding light of the renowned producer and sound engineer Simone Mularoni (DGM, empYrios), which now is also the band's session bass player.
-Recent communications have set the definitive title of the reunion album to Secular Music, due out in 2014.
+On 25 January 2013, the band officially stated that the time was ripe for their comeback, and they were hard at work with their new album, entitled Secular Music.
+It was recorded at Domination Studio (RSM) with producer and sound engineer Simone Mularoni (DGM, empYrios), which now is also the band's session bass player.
+It was released in 2014 by Flicknife Records (U.K.).